Malaga's attractions, Malaga's monuments & places of interest

 Alcazaba - Citadel / Castle

-The Alcazaba is probably the most important castle that remains from the Arab occupation of Spain.
 The fortress is built in typical Moorish style with 2 concentric walls.
 The main entrance is a maze of additional walls passage ways and several gates to guard the way in

 Inside the inner ring of the 2 walls palaces for the Arab rulers were constructed